Posted March 4, 2016

 The elephant embodies my own preferences of the divine as a creature that bears up the joys and anxieties and terrors of humanity.
 Elephants boost our flighty imaginations, heft our insatiable ambitions and groan beneath our abundance of contradictions.
 Yet, their evident wisdom and attitude of slow and steady determination demands our avoidance.
 The pain of giving conscious attention to their suffering under the burden of our massive needs and paraphernalia is almost too much – even for care-takers.
 To the contrary, flamingos don’t carry burdens, they carry the soul away from them … RIP Don Featherstone and thank you.

 At this point, I’m pretty sure you don’t want to hear me go on about The Elephant in the Room – and, in this case, the elephant in our 2001 Airstream Excella, Beauty.
-Here, on my sixth post, as we languish through this dead-time when the sale of our house is in the limbo of a grueling escrow; as our lifetime of possessions caravan grotesquely out the door; when the living trust, POLST and funeral arrangements are drawn, signed and in the safe deposit box; as Jim winds down his employment activities; when our calendar, after August 1 is a complete blank, as our Beauty sits in a dusty storage lot seven miles away … the polite thing would be to carry on and pacify your imagination that all of this is just such a lark.
+Here, on my sixth post, as we languish through this dead-time when the sale of our house is in the limbo of a grueling escrow; as our lifetime of possessions caravan grotesquely out the door; when the living trust, POLST and funeral arrangements are drawn, signed, and in the safe deposit box in our hometown bank; as Jim winds down his employment activities; when our calendar, after August 1 is a complete blank, as our Beauty sits in a dusty, dry storage lot seven miles away … The polite thing would be to carry on and pacify your imagination that all of this is just such a lark.

 It is a lark but, the lark is sitting on the back of The Elephant.